-We have exciting opportunities in the CPU group, where you will be part of a highly motivated team that helps define new generations of mainstream processors through an in-house architecture simulator.
+We have exciting opportunities in the CPU group for graduates, where you will become part of a highly motivated team that develops the STLs for Arm CPUs.

 You will have real responsibilities from day one and you will get support and guidance from experts that will help you succeed and develop your career.
 Through teamwork, training, and dedication to personal development, we ensure that every graduate matures to become an expert in the field.

 You will work in a multi-site, multi-cultural environment and will have the opportunity to work on different projects.

 As a member of the team we will share the following responsibilities:

 - We will define the STL design specifications, verification plan and the safety documents as per ISO26262 and IEC61508.

 - We will build diagnostic software to target CPU sub-units like ALU, pre-fetchers, branch predictors, cache controllers, memory systems, etc.